 Many people have asked us how they would utilize our brass and copper pendant lights in their homes or businesses.
+Vintage copper pendant lights are utilized in various different ways.
 While we’ve seen customers install these lights in their kitchens, bathrooms, porches, and restaurants – we certainly haven’t reached the limit of creative installations of vintage pendant lights.
 Kitchen Pendant Lights are one of the categories we receive the most inquiries about.
 Further down the page, we have an example of how you might use our lights as pendant lights.
 Oftentimes, ceiling lights are hung with chains as pendant lights.

 For example, take a look at the wonderful decoration that Strangers and Saints has put up at their bar and restaurant.
 Strangers and Saints is located in the coastal town of Provincetown, MA.
-All of the lights that are hanging above the bar in the picture below are salvaged nautical lights from our business.
+All of the vintage brass pendant lights that are hanging above the bar in the picture below are salvaged nautical lights.
 This bar utilizes several styles of pendant/ceiling lights that are hanging by chain above the customers.
 The light that you will find the most common in the picture below is P3-22, which can be found here.